 On August 1, 2014, the Borrower entered into a second lien credit agreement (the "Second Lien Credit Agreement" and together with the First Lien Credit Agreement, the "Credit Agreements"), among the Borrower, Holdings, UBS AG, Stamford Branch, as administrative agent and collateral agent (the "Second Lien Administrative Agent" and together with the First Lien Administrative Agent, the "Administrative Agent"), and the lenders from time to time party thereto, pursuant to which the lenders party thereto agreed to provide a secured credit facility, consisting of an initial term loan facility (the related term loans, the "Initial Second Lien Term B Loans") in an original principal amount equal to \$80.0 million.
 On October 25, 2016, the Borrower entered into a first amendment to the Second Lien Credit Agreement (the "First Amendment to Second Lien Credit Agreement"), pursuant to which the lenders party thereto agreed to lend additional term loans in a principal amount equal to \$25.0 million (the "Second Lien Term B-2 Loans").
 On December 6, 2019, the Borrower entered into a second amendment to the Second Lien Credit Agreement (the "Second Amendment to Second Lien Credit Agreement"), pursuant to which the Initial Second Lien Term B Loans and the Second Lien Term B-2 Loans were either repaid or converted into a single tranche of term loans and the lenders agreed to provide additional term loans (the "Second Lien Term B-3 Loans," the loans collectively, the "Second Lien Credit Facility" and together with the First Lien Credit Facilities, the "Credit Facilities").
-Portillo's OpCo currently intends to repay all or a portion of the borrowings outstanding under the Second Lien Credit Facility that will be repaid will depend on the amount of net proceeds remaining following the repayment of the redeemable preferred units as well as Portillo's OpCo's available cash balance.
-See "Use of Proceeds."
+Portillo's OpCo currently intends to repay all or a portion of the borrowings outstanding under the Second Lien Credit Facility, including any prepayment penalties in connection therewith, from the net proceeds of this offering.
+The amount of the Second Lien Credit Facility that will be repaid will depend on the amount of net proceeds remaining following the repayment of the redeemable preferred units as well as Portillo's OpCo's available cash balance.
+See "Us